Complaints

 Case review requests

-If you are not satisfied with a decision taken in respect of a complaint or appeal, you can submit a case review request form requesting that your case be reviewed by a Vice-President.
+If you are not satisfied with a decision taken in respect of a complaint, you can submit a case review request form requesting that your case be reviewed by a Vice-President.
 You may only request a case review on one or more of the following grounds:

 • There was a material procedural irregularity that rendered the process leading to the decision taken in respect of the formal complaint or academic appeal unfair.